Bushmen hunting techniques in Namibia

 Hunting with dogs

-Hunting with dogs is a common practice for the Ju/:hoansi people, and it is considered the second type of hunt.
+Hunting with dogs is a common practice for the Ju/:hoansi people and is considered the second type of hunt.
 This method is used to capture small game such as warthogs, steenbuck, common duiker, and scrub hares.
-Well-trained hunting dogs are used to track and corner the prey, and the hunter then kills it with a spear.
-A skilled hunter with two well-trained dogs can harvest up to three warthogs a month using this method.
+Well-trained hunting dogs track and corner the prey, and the hunter then kills it with a spear.
+Using this method, a skilled hunter with two well-trained dogs can harvest up to three warthogs a month.

 Digging out burrowing animals

-The Ju/’hoansi people engage in a significant amount of underground hunting, where they chase burrowing animals into their dens.
-This hunting method is mainly used to capture springhares, warthogs, pythons, and porcupines.
+The Ju//hoansi people engage in significant underground hunting, where they chase burrowing animals into their dens.
+This hunting method mainly captures springhares, warthogs, pythons, and porcupines.
 However, the latter three animals are also hunted above ground.

 Catching Springhares

-The springhare, a nocturnal animal, sleeps in narrow burrows during the day.
-Ju hunters have devised a unique tool, a 4-meter (13-foot) long pole with a hook at the end, which is used to probe the burrows of the springhare.
+The springhare is a nocturnal animal that sleeps in narrow burrows during the day.
+Ju//hoansi hunters have devised a unique tool: a 4-meter (13-foot) long pole with a hook at the end, which is used to probe the springhare’s burrows.
 The hook is spun around and used to grab the animal by its fur while it’s still underground.
-After that, a digging stick is used to excavate the burrow and retrieve the animal.
+After that, a digging stick excavates the burrow and retrieves the animal.

 Removing Hornbills from their nest